sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: While sustained, whenever you roll to activate a beast phantom from a [Beast] Strength Gu of rank {1, 2, 3, 4, 5} or lower, you may forego the roll and trigger the beast phantom automatically.
+Effect: While sustained, whenever you roll to activate a beast phantom from a Strength Path Gu of rank {1, 2, 3, 4, 5} or lower, you may forego the roll and trigger the beast phantom automatically.

 ### [Beast] Strength Gu
-*Rank 1-3 Carver*
+*Rank 1-2 Carver*

 Cost: 40 portions